Augugrumi/test-stuff/README.md

 # test-stuff
-Repo with some utilities to test code of the chains
+Repo with some utilities to test NS networking